Tooth Colored Fillings

 If a primary tooth has extensive decay, or has been damaged by trauma, action may be needed to restore the integrity of the tooth and prevent infection from spreading to surrounding teeth.
 After a set of X-rays are taken, your doctor will be able to assess the extent of the infection and recommend your treatment options.
 The less serious of these options is vital pulp therapy, also known as a pulpotomy.

 If the decay or trauma is confined to the crown of the tooth, and does not affect the root, a pulpotomy may be recommended.
 When a cavity gets really deep, close to the pulp of a tooth, or even into the pulp, the pulpal tissue becomes irritated and inflamed.
 A pulpotomy is when the inflamed pulp chamber, usually on a baby molar, is removed.
 Your doctor will remove all the infected material in the pulp of the crown only, leaving the living tooth root intact.
-After a pulpotomy on a baby molar, the empty space will be filled with dental cement and a stainless steel crown will be placed to restore the tooth.
+After a pulpotomy on a baby molar, the empty space will be filled with dental cement and a stainless steel or bioflex resin crown will be placed to restore the tooth.

 Extractions